-Unfortunately, it is the industry's view, based on initial cost estimates, and one member's actual experience in both developing demand response capable products and activating them in the field, that the cost assumptions that support the proposal are incorrect.
+Unfortunately, it is Rheem's view, based on experience in both developing demand response capable products and activating them in the field, that the cost assumptions that support the proposal are incorrect.
 As a result, the initiative is unlikely to deliver against its proposed objectives.